bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-07-01-newsletter.md

   covertness in a manner that other privacy schemes such as [coinjoin][topic coinjoin] fail to do.
-Milner also went through the motivation for routing coinswaps, namely to address the concern of unwittingly entering into a coinswap with an adversary such a chain surveillance company.  ([transcript][coinswap ts], [video][coinswap vid])
+Milner also went through the motivation for routing coinswaps, namely to address the concern of unwittingly entering into a coinswap with an adversary such as a chain surveillance company.  ([transcript][coinswap ts], [video][coinswap vid])